marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Local Law Enforcement

 Police departments and county sheriff's offices run specific units for executing warrants and handling inquiries about arrest warrants.
 These units aid people who want to turn themselves in to resolve legal issues.
 They also welcome individuals who want to assist law enforcement with pertinent information about defendants.
-For example, people can contact the Warrant Section of Montgomery County's Department of Police to check if a warrant has been issued for their arrest.
+For example, people may contact the Warrant Section of Montgomery County's Department of Police to check if a warrant has been issued for their arrest.

 Official Online Resources

 Different agencies and local bodies provide online platforms that allow members of the public to search for active arrest records in Maryland.
-For example, individuals can access the Maryland Judiciary Search platform to find warrant records from the district and circuit courts.
+For example, individuals may access the Maryland Judiciary Search platform to find warrant records from the district and circuit courts.
 Some county sheriff's offices also run active warrant databases.
 For example, the Anne Arundel County Sheriff's Office provides an active warrants database displaying warrants active for six months or longer.

 It is important to note that online databases do not exclusively contain unserved warrants, as served warrants may still appear on some platforms until removed.
 The Maryland Judiciary Case Search may also not provide certain criminal case records, especially if it is restricted by law.
+Inquirers are advised to confirm each record's accuracy with local authorities.

 How to Find Out If You Have a Warrant in Maryland